jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab7_Behavioral Modeling and Timing Constraints.md

  #2 SIG1 = 4;
 end
 ```
-The SIG1 signal will get the value of 3 at 5, value of 7 at 9, and value of 4 at 11 time units.
+The SIG1 signal will get a value of 3 at 5, a value of 7 at 9, and a value of 4 at 11 time units.

 ```verilog
 wire test;